 Getting employees on board with external campaigns can increase alignment with your company objectives, help employees feel connected and involved, and ensure employees are supported in their roles to drive business results.

 Developing a technology implementation strategy can be one of the more complex roles of the internal communications function.
 This may include auditing existing internal communication technology and channels, vetting prospective technology vendors, coordinating and collaborating with IT and legal departments to get approval, presenting and making a case for new technologies to leadership and the C-Suite.
 And that’s all before the technology is even purchased.

 After the purchase of new technology, the internal comms function is often responsible for coordinating with IT for technical setup, communicating with the entire organization about the new technology, onboarding employees, developing a strategy for engagement and adoption, and then reporting on the success of the new technology, or building a case for keeping said technology when it’s time to renew.

 Internal communications is often tasked with helping to craft the messaging, agendas, speaker selection, and logistics of company-wide meetings and events.

-In some cases, their influence on leadership communications may (and should) extend beyond company-wide meetings, to other company communications.
-Internal communications often works with leadership to guide and advise leaders on the best ways to communicate with employees, and how they should focus their communications for maximum impact.
+In some cases, their influence on leadership communications may (and should) extend beyond company-wide meetings to other company communications.
+You internal comms function often works with leadership to guide and advise leaders on the best ways to communicate with employees, and how they should focus their communications for maximum impact.

-Over the pandemic, we’ve also seen the rise of internal communications as the conscience of organizations, helping leaders to navigate challenging issues like furloughs, lay-offs, health and safety, as well as a breadth of other crisis communications that are vulnerable to external leaks.
+Over the pandemic, we’ve also seen the rise of internal communications as the conscience of organizations.
+The function has helped leaders to navigate challenging issues like furloughs, layoffs, and health and safety issues, as well as a breadth of other crisis communications that are vulnerable to external leaks.

-The roles needed for an ideal internal communications team
+The roles needed for an ideal internal comms function

 With those dependencies in mind, as a minimum, I would recommend building a team that features most, if not all, of the following roles: